sheldonucr/ee260_lab/lab1/README.md

 cp /usr/local/synopsys/pdk/SAED_PDK90nm/install/lib.defs ./
 ```

 You can choose either 32/28 nm PDK or 90nm.
-In this class, we recommend 90nm PDK for your class work.
-You can choose 32/28 nm PDK but it might be need more strict rule on DRC, so you need to be more careful for your layout design for 32/28nm PDK.
-You only need one time setup for above procedure, you do not need to redo above command `cp` for next time.
+In this class, 90nm PDK is recommended for your class work.
+You can choose 32/28 nm PDK but it might be required more strict rules on DRC, so you need to be more careful about your layout design with 32/28nm PDK.
+Above procedure is just required for one time, you do not need to re-do above command `cp` for the next time.

-Once you correctly install PDK library in your workspace, then you can run `custom designer` as follows
+Once PDK library is installed correctly in your workspace, then you can run `custom designer` as follows

 ```
 cdesigner&